Zwilla/mytokenwallet.com/README.md

 Wondering?
 How could it possible to access online banking behind such a mitm firewall or proxy?

-more later,,,,,
+Let me know, if you have issues.
+Happy testing. more later,,,,,

 ## TOC My Token Wallet